andrasbacsai/serverlesshorrors.com/src/content/blog/netlify-104k.md

 ---

+tldr: DDOS attack caused a spike in bandwidth usage ($104,500 / 4 days).

 So I received an email from Netlify last weekend saying that I have a $104,500.00 bill overdue.
 At first I thought this is a joke or some scam email but after checking my dashboard it seems like I am truly owing them 104K dollars:

 That's 190TB bandwidth in 4 days